Robprogram2002/DS_and_Algo_Java/src/main/resources/sedgewick_book_notes/chap1_notes.md

 create objects to hold datatype values, and provide access to the values for instance methods to operate on them.
 These processes are different from the corresponding processes for primitive types, though you will notice many similarities.

+**Objects.**

+an object is an entity that can take on a data-type value.
+Objects are characterized by three essential properties: state, identity, and behavior.
+The **state** of an object is a value from its data type.
+The **identity** of an object distinguishes one object from another.
+It is useful to think of an object’s identity as the place where its value is stored in memory.
+The **behavior** of an object is the effect of data-type operations.
+The implementation has the sole responsibility for maintaining an object’s identity, so that client code can use a data type without regard to the representation of its state by conforming to an API that describes an object’s behavior.
+An object’s state might be used to provide information to a client or cause a side effect or be changed by one of its data type’s operations, but the details of the representation of the data-type value are not relevant to client code.

-**Objects.** A *reference* is a mechanism for accessing an object.
+A *reference* is a mechanism for accessing an object.
 Java nomenclature makes clear the distinction from primitive types (where variables are associated with values) by using the term *reference types* for nonprimitive types.
 The details of implementing references vary in Java implementations, but it is useful to think of a reference as a memory address,

 Each data-type value is stored in an object.
 A constructor has no return type because it always returns a reference to an object of its data type.
 Each time that a client uses new(), the system